Don Hay

-Don Hay (born February 13, 1954) is a Canadian former professional ice hockey player and National Hockey League head coach.
+Don Hay (born February 13, 1954) is a Canadian former professional ice hockey player and National Hockey League (NHL) head coach.

-As a player, Hay played shortly in the International Hockey League before becoming a three-time Memorial Cup-winning coach, predominantly in the Western Hockey League with brief stints in National Hockey League.
+As a player, Hay played shortly in the International Hockey League (IHL) before becoming a three-time Memorial Cup-winning coach, predominantly in the Western Hockey League (WHL) with brief stints in the NHL.

 Playing career

 He was born in Kamloops, British Columbia.
-After three years of junior in the BCJHL and WCHL, Hay was drafted by the Minnesota North Stars in the 12th round, 193rd overall, of the 1974 NHL Entry Draft, as well as by the Houston Aeros in the 18th round, 230th overall, of the 1974 WHA Entry Draft.
+After three years of junior in the BCJHL and WCHL, Hay was drafted by the Minnesota North Stars in the 12th round, 193rd overall, of the 1974 NHL entry draft, as well as by the Houston Aeros in the 18th round, 230th overall, of the 1974 WHA Entry Draft.
 However, he never made it to either league as a player, and instead played in the minors during two seasons with the Lansing Lancers, Columbus Owls and Flint Generals of the IHL, and one season with the Philadelphia Firebirds of the NAHL.